-You always see us catching a bus, booking a train and wandering the streets by ourselves.
-That gives us freedom and our own sweet time to spend wherever we love.
+You always see us catching a bus, booking a train and wandering the streets ourselves at any location.
+That gives us freedom and a sweet time to spend wherever we love.
 With the same idea, our dream of seeing the Pyramids got triggered by Assasin’s creed origins.
-Throughout the game, I kept wondering if all the places in the game exist in reality.
-Like a cherry on top, Sahana was teaching Egyptian architectural history in her college at the same time.
+Throughout the game, I kept wondering if all the places in the game existed in reality.
+Like a cherry on top, Sahana was simultaneously teaching Egyptian architectural history in her college.
 So it was easier for her to identify many temples and pyramids.
-The one place of ACO which ignited the curiosity was the “White Desert”.
-I was startled looking at the google results for my question,” Is white desert of ACO exist in real” Yup, it does exist.
+The one place of ACO which ignited my curiosity was the “White Desert”.
+I was startled looking at the google results for my question,” Is the white desert of ACO exist in real” Yup, it does exist.

 Thus began the extensive research on “Everything about Travel in Egypt.”

 “We need a minimum of four days in Cairo + Giza to see all possible pyramids and mummies plus Old Cairo.
 After that, we have to go to the whale desert.
 We need to camp one night each in Siwa Oasis and Bahariya Oasis.
 I can’t wait to see Alexandria, where the Nile meets the Mediterranean sea.
 We can’t skip the city of the dead at El Safa- it is different from all.
 I want to see the mosque at Sharm-El-Sheikh. – My lady said

 Let us do scuba diving in Hurghada – I added my Bayek stuff.

 Oh, Dandrah temples are the most colourful ones I read.
 I could become Bayek there.
 Luxor and Karnak will be amazing with a hot air balloon ride.
 Aswan is the best.
 I want to go to the Nubian village from there.
 Abu Simbel is the greatest of all.
 I can’t miss the temple on the water at Philae.
 I struggled with Sobek in ACO; we should see Sobek temple at Kom Ombo.”